Find & hire expert artists

 As you can imagine, there are many different scenarios and setting it all up can take some time.
 Common example for Physical Artwork:

 For physical portrait (people), you can see there are 16 different scenarios.
+This means you will have 16 different prices for each scenario.

 If you also do pet portraits, then it's doubled to 32 total scenarios.